dlguswo333/dlguswo333.github.io/markdown/2025/04-05-en-vite-library-mode-assets-inline.md

 <br>

 If we build it, what does happen?
-Let's build it and see the result.
+Let's see the build result.
 ```text
 > vite build